-Dashiell Hammett may be better known today as a character himself than as a creator of fictional private detective characters.
-He keeps popping up in books and movies as the lover/mentor of playwright Lillian Hellman, or as a Communist sympathizer who defied the McCarthyists, or as a boozing private eye in his own right.
+Dashiell Hammett may be better known today as a character himself than as a creator of fictional private detectives.
+He keeps popping up in books and movies as a boozing private eye in his own right, or as the mentor and lover of playwright Lillian Hellman, or as a Communist sympathizer who defied the McCarthyists.

-As a writer he gave us Sam Spade and Nick Charles, who themselves may be better known for having been portrayed in the movies (Spade by Humphrey Bogart and Charles by William Powell) than for their existence in seminal crime novels.
+As a writer he gave us Sam Spade and Nick Charles, who themselves may be better known as characters in movies (Spade played most famously by Humphrey Bogart and Charles by William Powell) than for their existence in seminal crime novels.

-Yet Hammett produced only a handful of novels and published nothing past the age of 40.
+Yet Hammett produced only a handful of crime and mystery novels in his lifetime and nothing past the age of forty.

 He was born in Maryland, USA, and grew up in Philadelphia and Baltimore.
 From his mid-teens he held a variety of menial jobs until he became an operative for the famous Pinkerton's Detective Agency, which would give him material for his later short stories narrated by the nameless "Continental Op".
 He was a sergeant in both World Wars I and II.
 But it was between the wars that he became known as the master of American detective fiction.

 After the First World War, he took to writing for magazines, notably the pulp detective periodical Black Mask.
 He developed a style of writing in which the literary frills are completely eliminated to focus on the dialogue and action.
 Yet this did not prevent his stories from having realistic characterizations or heart.
 Rather these were to be inferred from the terse speech and the behaviour of his characters.

 In a passage that's often used as a book-cover blurb, the New York Times said:

 Hammett's prose was clean and entirely unique.
 His characters were as sharply and economically defined as any in American fiction.
 His gift of invention never tempted him beyond the limits of credibility.